SBI announces special loan for repair, renovation of homes in Kerala

-State Bank of India (SBI) Monday announced special term loan for repairing and renovation of homes to help people in the flood-affected Kerala.
+The State Bank of India (SBI) on Monday announced special term loan for repair and renovation of homes to help the flood affected citizens of Kerala.

-Under this scheme, the bank offers loan of up to Rs 10 lakh at a reduced interest rate of 8.45 per cent per annum along with waiver of processing fee, SBI said in a statement.

-"The special rate will be applicable for home loan applications for repair and renovation submitted on or before November 30, 2018," it said.
+As part of this scheme, the bank offers loan of upto Rs 10 lakh at a reduced interest rate of 8.45 per cent per annum along with waiver of processing fee.
+The special rate will be applicable for home loan applications for repair and renovation submitted on or before November 30, 2018.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)